Do Flat Footed People Need Supportive Shoes?

 As the name implies, a flat foot is a condition wherein a person’s feet have little to no arch in the middle.
 The arch in the middle of our feet acts as a sort of spring that helps absorb and distribute our weight across our lower extremities evenly.
 Arches on our feet pretty much determine our gait.
 As it is essential in absorbing weight and impact, arches are flexible and robust as it needs to adapt quickly to changes in weight and the terrain.

 One of the most common conditions that can arise with people who have flat feet is overpronation.
-This is because their feet will tend to excessively roll towards the inner side when they are walking or even when simply standing in place.
+This is because their feet will excessively roll towards the inner side when they are walking or even when simply standing in place.

 Generally, people with flat feet won’t have any significant issues with this condition, but a few will.
 Injuries and symptoms that can develop with people who have flat feet are subjective to each case.